vicki-carrica/NSMRL-Project/README.md

 ### Graph Tab

 The second tab is the 'Graph' tab that displays plots for oxygen, carbon dioxide, and pressure.
+It also has a tab that displays the application intructions.
 The plots will show up after 2+ values are inputted.

 **Oxygen, Carbon Dioxide, and Pressure Tabs**
 </br>